Cray-HPE/csm-hotfixes/casmrel-785-Unbound-warm-Config-Reload/README.md

 # CRAY-DNS-UNBOUND - Warm Reload Hotfix

 This cray-dns-unbound hotfix enables warm reloading of DNS records and configuration files.
-Warm reload removes the requirement of restarting cray-dns-unbound pods to update DNS records and/or configurations changes.
+Warm reloads are now used instead of pod restarts when adding, deleting, or updating DNS records, or making configuration changes via ConfigMap.

 ## prerequisites:
 - Shasta 1.4 or newer